10XGenomics/enclone/README.md

 <br>

-You can select clonotypes in `enclone` and then display them using a "honeycomb" plot, like this:
+You can select clonotypes in `enclone` and then display them using a "honeycomb" plot, as shown on the left.

 In this instance, datasets from pre- and post-vaccination timepoints are displayed.
 Clonotypes containing at least ten cells are shown, and individual cells are labeled blue for pre-vaccination